 The Call of the Wild

-The tiyanak retains the general shape of a baby but once it is picked up by an unfortunate passerby, it reverts to its true form by growing sharp claws and fangs and then attacks the victim.
+The tiyanak retains the general shape of a baby.
+But once it is picked up by an unfortunate passerby, it reverts to its true form by growing sharp claws and fangs and then attacks the victim.

-In some legends, it is relatively immobile because one leg is shorter than the other and this deformity forces it to move by leaping or crawling rather than walking.
+In some legends, it is relatively immobile because one leg is shorter than the other and this deformity forces it to move by leaping or crawling, rather than walking.
 But its mimicking cries more than compensates for this disadvantage.

-In yet another story it is seen as a baby supernaturally flying through the forest, but in a legend from the island of Mindoro it transforms into a black bird before flying away.
+In yet another story, it is seen as a baby supernaturally flying through the forest.
+But in versions from the island of Mindoro, it transforms into a blackbird before flying away.

-The name was originally spelled as Tianac/Tianak, which came from the earlier Patianac; supposed to be a derivation of the Tagalog words patay anak or "dead child".
+The name was originally spelled as Tianac or Tianak, which came from the earlier Patianac; supposed to be a derivation of the Tagalog words "patay-anak" or 'dead child'.